 Emissions estimates for B(a)P are published annually in the National Atmospheric Emissions Inventory (NAEI).
-The latest available inventory year is 2008, details of which are given in Murrells et al., 2010.
-Projections of emissions estimates for 2010, 2015 and 2020 have been derived from the 2008 NAEI estimates using the Updated Energy Projections (UEP 38) provided by the Department of Energy and Climate Change (DECC).
-The emissions estimates for 2008, 2010, 2015 and 2020 by SNAP code are shown in Figure 3.1.
+The latest available inventory year is 2009, details of which are given in Murrells et al., 2011.
+To calculate area source emission grids for 2010, emissions projections from the NAEI (Wagner pers. comm.
+2011) have been used for each source code-activity code combination to scale 2009 emissions forwards to 2010.
+The emissions projections are based on DECC's UEP38 energy projections (DECC, 2009).
+The 2010 area source emissions have then been mapped using the same distribution grids as for the 2009 maps (Tsagatakis et al., 2011).

+Emissions estimates for 2009, 2010, 2015, 2020 and 2025 by SNAP code are shown in Figure 3.1.
 Values for intermediate years have been interpolated in this figure.

-Point source emissions are emissions of a known amount from a known location, such as power stations.
+Point source emissions are emissions of a known quantity from a known location, such as power stations.
 Area source emissions are 'diffuse emissions' from many unspecified locations, such as the emissions from domestic heating.

-Figure 3.1 shows that emissions from B(a)P are expected to decline from 2008 to 2015 with the sharpest decline until 2010.
+Figure 3.1 shows that emissions from B(a)P are expected to decline from 2009 to 2015 with the sharpest decline until 2010.
 From 2010 onwards the projected decline in emissions is anticipated to be steady but less significant.
 A contributory factor for this more gradual decline is that some of the most significant sources of B(a)P emissions are outside of regulatory controls.
 For example, the single largest source is SNAP 11: 'Nature', which refers to B(a)P emissions from combustion in the natural environment such as forest fires.
 Despite the relatively high emissions contribution from this source sector, the method for distribution of these emissions used in the NAEI ensures that natural combustion is spread evenly across the UK and does not unduly affect the modelled ambient concentrations in any particular area.

 Another significant source of emission is the combustion of solid fuels for domestic heating as shown in Figure 3.1.
-This is a particularly important source in rural areas (particularly in Northern Ireland and Scotland) where there may be a heavy dependency on solid fuels instead of natural gas due to limitations of the gas supply infrastructure in more remote locations.
+This is a particularly important source in rural areas (particularly in Northern Ireland and, to a lesser extent Scotland) where there may be a heavy dependency on solid fuels instead of natural gas due to limitations of the gas supply infrastructure in more remote locations.
 The emissions inventory provides maps of emissions in a 1km x 1km grid, which is likely to be too coarse to incorporate very local variations in emissions from sources such as domestic heating, where there may be considerable in-square variation due to differences in fuel use.
-Updates to the mapped NAEI emissions inventory for 2008 used in this modelling included new information on the spatial distribution of domestic gas use (last updated for the 2004 inventory) for all areas except Northern Ireland.
+Updates to the mapped NAEI emissions inventory for 2009 used in this modelling included new information on the spatial distribution of domestic gas use across the UK.
+This revision is particularly significant for Northern Ireland which was last updated for the 2004 inventory having been omitted from the NAEI 2008 revision to this sector due to a lack of appropriate data.